CNAG-Biomedical-Informatics/convert-pheno/api/perl/README.md

 * The API is built with Mojolicius.
 * This API only accepts requests using `POST` http method.
 * This API only has one endpoint `/api`.
+* `/api` directly receives a `POST` request with the [request body](https://swagger.io/docs/specification/2-0/describing-request-body) (payload) as JSON object.
+All the needed data are inside the JSON object (i.e., it does not use request parameters).

 ## Installation